KDE/breeze/cursors/README.md

 ## Building the Cursors

+Because building cursors requires `Inkscape`, it's not integrated into the normal `cmake` build.
+After making changes to the SVGs, you should manually build the cursor theme:

-1. Ensure you have inkscape and xcursorgen installed.
+1. Ensure you have `Inkscape` and `xcursorgen` installed.
-2. "cd" into the "Breeze" directory and run "../src/build.sh" script.
+2. "cd" into the "Breeze" and "Breeze_Light" directory and run "../src/build.sh" script.

-The script will first generate PNGs in the "build" directory, and then use xcursorgen to generate the X11 cursor theme in the "Breeze" directory.
+   The script will first use `Inkscape` to render SVGs into PNGs in the "build" directory, then use `xcursorgen` to generate the X11 cursor theme in the "Breeze/Breeze" or "Breeze_Light/Breeze_Light" directory.
+3. Commit changes in the theme directories to git.

+## SVG cursor format

+In addition to the standard XCursor format in "cursors" directory, the original SVGs are also deployed in the "cursors_scalable" directory.
+See "cursors_scalable.md" for the spec.